s-oravec/quilt/readme.md

 * Implement your feature
 * Test & fix & rinse & repeate until all tests passed

-> PUll requests without tests will not be accepted (with exceptions for obvious reasons)
+> Pull requests without tests will not be accepted (with exceptions for obvious reasons)

 ## Grunt task runner